avazquez-phd/avazquez-phd.github.io/_pages/about.md

   - /about.html
 ---

 I am a Philosophy postgraduate research student at the University of Southampton.
 My PhD is on the relation between psychological language and machine behaviour.
 My supervisors are [Genia Schönbaumsfeld](https://geniaschonbaumsfeld.academia.edu/) and [Will McNeill](https://philpeople.org/profiles/william-e-s-mcneill).
-I have been an editorial assistant in the _Nordic Wittgenstein Review_ since 2019.
+I am an editorial assistant in the _Nordic Wittgenstein Review_.

 > It stands to reason that the philosophy of mind and language is first philosophy.